adampaigge/Starburst/README.md

 # Starburst
 Quick installer for StardustXR on Arch Linux

-Login as a non-root user with sudo permissions
+Login as a non-root user with sudo permissions, and ensure you have a working internet connection

 Make sure git is installed:
 <blockquote>sudo pacman -S git</blockquote>